RustFields/rustfields.github.io/implementation/implementation.md

     pub(crate) vm: RoundVM,
 }
 ```
-What happens if you use complex data structures, perhaps contained in another crate, defined without this directive?
-Just look at the following example:
+If you use complex data structures, possibly defined in another crate, without the `#[repr(C)]` directive, it can lead to compatibility issues.
+Let's consider the following example:

 ```rust
 #[no_mangle]